We all have mental health, just as we all have physical health. Mental ill health can strike at any time and can affect people from all walks of life.

 We regularly run training courses in Brighton & Hove that anyone can book onto.
 Please check our list of upcoming courses and make a booking by clicking the Eventbrite link below.
 Payment can be made by PayPal, credit card, cheque or invoice.

 This is a cost-effective way of training between 8 and 16 people in your own venue.
 One trainer delivers the MHFA session, which lasts 2 days with lunch breaks and several other short breaks.
-Please contact our office (email@example.com) for a quote, available dates or more information.
+Please contact us at firstname.lastname@example.org for a quote, available dates or more information.

 "Suicide is everyone's business; it devastates so many lives no matter who you are, where you work or where you live.
 We want to use every method available to us to make Sussex, and beyond, a place where people thinking about suicide are supported and helped in their workplace and their community."